 Last year, two teams of dedicated athletes from #TeamSwim and #TeamSUP trained for months in preparation for the #LakeErieChallenge, when they swam and stand-up paddle boarded across the 30 km open water distance from Long Point to Port Dover.
 Their goal was to raise awareness and funds to address the serious environmental threats to Lake Erie.

 Daniel Zin completed the challenging 26.5 km swim across Lake Erie on Saturday, September 7th.

 Originally scheduled for August 24th, high winds and waves made the original swim too dangerous to attempt, and forced Zin and his support team back to shore.
-A forecast for strong headwinds this Saturday threatened to thwart Zin’s second attempt.
+A forecast for strong headwinds threatened to thwart Zin’s second attempt.
 With the weather forecast in mind, Zin and his support crew adjusted their plans.
 Instead of an exposed crossing from the tip of Long Point to Port Dover, they chose a slightly more sheltered route, starting at Pottahawk Island.
 Dan swam across to Turkey Point, and then over to Port Dover.
 Zin also adjusted the swim’s timing, hoping to take advantage of calmer winds forecast overnight.

-Last year, four swimmers participated in the 24-hour Swim for Erie at 10 points along Erie's shoreline.
-This year, athletes will tackle the Eastern end of the lake, moving to the Western end for 2020.
+In 2018, four swimmers participated in the 24-hour "Swim for Erie" at 10 points along Lake Erie's shoreline.
+In 2019, athletes tackled the Eastern end of the lake.
+In 2020, we are moving to the Western end!